SystemsResearch/ranking_calculator/README.md

 ## Release notes

+v0.22 - Updated after round 4 of the Rugby Championship.
+This is the release used for this [substack post on the tight race](https://dimitriperrin.substack.com/p/back-to-square-one).

 v0.21 - Added the results from round 1 of the Rugby Championship.
 This is the release used for this [substack post on the Wallabies win at Ellis Park](https://dimitriperrin.substack.com/p/a-win-for-the-ages-but-it-does-not).

 v0.2 - Numerical conversion brought earlier: faster, and allows for some input validation.
 This is the release used for [the first substack post](https://dimitriperrin.substack.com/p/the-race-for-ranking-points-and-a).